LDoni/AmpWrap/README.md

 ```sh
 ampwrap illumina -i input_directory -a forward_primer -A reverse_primer -l amplicon_length
 ```
+PS: Don't use it on multiple sequencing runs.
+If you want to analyze different runs, it's better to merge the DADA2 outputs after DADA2.

 ### AmpWrap for Long Reads (Nanopore)
 For long-read 16S rRNA data from Nanopore sequencing, use: